DavidBP014/ARSUAL_ProjectH/README.md

 ## Arsual Project Description

-our solution is different from the others since they are easier to be contacted and to create a fixed network of clients, thus improving the experience of the artist in the search for their work.
+Our solution is different from the others since they are easier to be contacted and to create a fixed network of clients, thus improving the experience of the artist in the search for their work.

 ## Main objectives